leoAshu/git-essentials/README.md

 - Resets code to the midpoint of revisions.
 - Mark as good or bad revision.
 - Repeat
+- Makes use of binary search logic for finding out the bug-introducing commit.

         // begin bisecting
         git bisect start